bogosorter/Musicly/docs/user/user.md

 ## Custom Styling

 You can add your custom styles to the app, using CSS.
 Although this might seem complicated, stick around: I will give you code snippets.
-Advanced users that want to go beyond the examples given can use the console to inspect the different elements and selectors (`ctrl+shift+i`).
+Advanced users who want to go beyond the examples given can use the console to inspect the different elements and selectors (`ctrl+shift+i`).

-### File location
+While styling your app, please remember to set the theme to whathever fits your styles best, because some components rely on theme information different than the stylesheet.

-You custom CSS should be placed in a file called `custom.css`.
+Custom CSS can be set in the app settings.
+Alternatively, you can store them in a file called `custom.css`.
 This should in turn be at `[userData]/css/custom.css`. `userData` depends on the OS: `~/.config/musicly` on Linux, `~/Library/Application Support/musicly` on macOS and `%APPDATA%/musicly` on Windows.

 ### Examples